my Picture Books

 Jama's Alphabet Soup (formerly known as "jama rattigan's alphabet soup") is now at WordPress!

-The regular menu is the same -- you'll find "a feast of food, fiction and folderol," with special focus on food-related literature (mostly picture books), in the form of reviews, interviews, photo essays, recipes, poetry, alphabetica and pub day celebrations.
+The regular menu is the same -- you'll find "a feast of food, fiction, folderol and chewy culinary verse," with special focus on food-related literature (mostly picture books), in the form of reviews, interviews, photo essays, recipes, poetry, alphabetica and pub day celebrations.

 No reservations are required; we'll always save a place for you at the table, so bring your bibs, a good appetite, and stop by to visit often!